A story of a Master Chocolatier - Caramélier® maker

 After 3 years of apprenticeship training in his parents’ pastry shop, Henri Le Roux went in Switzerland to learn the chocolatier trade at the reputed COBA, at that time the only candy school in the world.

-After a brief staying in Paris then Tours, Henri Le Roux came back in 1965 at Pont-l’Abbé to take back the family shop.
+After a short stay in Paris, Henri Le Roux came back in 1965 at Pont-l’Abbé to take over the family's shop.
 In 1977, he resells the business to create his own chocolate factory in Quiberon where his wife Lorraine comes from.
 They choose Quiberon because of a desire of change.
-Besides, the Thalasso centre, opened in 1964 by Louison Bobet, the great cyclist, led a yearly clientele in this summer seasonal place.
+Besides, the Thalasso ans Spa, opened in 1964 by Louison Bobet, the famous cyclist, led a yearly clientele in this summer seasonal place.

 Freshly installed in Quiberon Henri Le Roux decides to devote himself to ice creams and chocolates making.
 To differentiate himself through a new product, he is looking for a candy, simple, but never seen before!
 Then it became completely obvious: “ We are in Britanny, let’s make something with salted butter…”.
 After 3 months of testing, the recipe is ready: a slightly salted butter caramel with an addition of crushed walnuts, hazelnuts and almonds to produce its unique texture.

 That’s how he invented this recipe that gave him his unexcepted success and made him famous worldwide: the salted butter caramel!

 The first year, 400kg has been sold out, then 700kg the second year and so on… At first, an efficient word by mouth made the fame before the press grabs the phenomena!

 In 1980, he wins the award of the best sweet in France at the “Salon international de la confiserie” in Paris.
 Then, everybody will try to copy it but never equaling its really unique savour.